Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 \subsection{Endogeneity and Identification}

 The key identification assumption is that $\mathbf{X}_t$ is not directly affected by the speculative bubble $b_t$.
-The production-side microfoundation of Section~\ref{subsec:microfoundation} provides the theoretical basis for this assumption: the bubble enters as an additive component in the secondary-market valuation ($p_t = f_t + b_t$) but does not appear in the production block that determines $\mathbf{X}_t$ (Remark~\ref{rmk:exclusion}).
+The production-side microfoundation of Section~\ref{subsec:microfoundation} provides the benchmark case: the bubble enters as an additive component in secondary-market valuation ($p_t = f_t + b_t$) but does not appear in the production block that determines $\mathbf{X}_t$ (Remark~\ref{rmk:exclusion}).
 This \emph{separability} implies that the technology variables load on the fundamental $f_t$ but not on $b_t$.
-We reinforce this structural argument with four empirical strategies.
+The assumption is strong.
+A boom in technology stocks can plausibly affect financing constraints, R\&D, IT adoption, hiring, and ultimately measured productivity.
+Section~\ref{subsec:feedback_bounds} shows that such feedback attenuates the residual bubble component.
+We therefore use the empirical design as a diagnostic with explicit safeguards rather than as an unconditional decomposition of prices.

-\paragraph{Structural separability.} The production economy of Section~\ref{subsec:microfoundation} implies that the technology observables $\mathbf{X}_t = (TFP_t,\, \log IT_t,\, \log Pat_t)'$ are determined by the real side of the economy (productivity, capital accumulation, and innovation), not by speculative dynamics in equity markets.
-In particular: (i)~patent grants reflect the latent innovation quality $q_{t-\ell}$ with $\ell \geq 1$, making them predetermined with respect to contemporaneous market conditions because successful R\&D must be undertaken, filed, examined, and only later granted; (ii)~TFP is a production-side measure of technology and factor utilization; and (iii)~IT investment is pinned down by the optimality condition \eqref{eq:it_foc}, which equates the cost of IT capital to its expected marginal product, a fundamental object, not to speculative resale value.
-Even if stock-market valuations affect future innovation or IT adoption through financing constraints, the resulting variation operates through future productivity and dividends, and is therefore absorbed by the fundamental mapping $\boldsymbol{\beta}_X'\, \mathbf{X}_t$ in \eqref{eq:coint_structural}, not by the residual bubble $b_t$.
+\paragraph{Structural benchmark.} The production economy of Section~\ref{subsec:microfoundation} implies that the technology observables $\mathbf{X}_t = (TFP_t,\, \log IT_t,\, \log Pat_t)'$ are determined by the real side of the economy: productivity, capital accumulation, and innovation.
+In particular: (i)~patent grants reflect the latent innovation quality $q_{t-\ell}$ with $\ell \geq 1$, making them predetermined with respect to contemporaneous market conditions because successful R\&D must be undertaken, filed, examined, and only later granted; (ii)~TFP is a production-side measure of technology and factor utilization; and (iii)~IT investment is linked to the expected marginal product of IT capital through \eqref{eq:it_foc}.
+These arguments motivate the exclusion restriction, but they do not prove that technology variables are immune to a sustained valuation boom.